thefreighthero/pagekit-emailsender/README.md

     }
 });
 ```

 The user variables are loaded from the Pagekit core User or if available the [Bixie Userprofile](https://github.com/Bixie/pagekit-userprofile)
 ProfileUser.
-Add a class ro the key `user` to define a custom user class.
+Add a class with the key `user` to define a custom user class.
 Add classes to add shortcuts to those values in the mailtemplate.
 Extra variables can be passed in via the `values` key.

 ### Load templates